ebi-uniprot/uniprot-manual/help/api_retrieve_entries.md

     https://www.uniprot.org/uniparc/UPI000000001F.fasta
     https://www.uniprot.org/uniparc/UPI000000001F.tab

 Note that UniRef identifiers cannot be guaranteed to be stable, since the sequence clusters are recomputed at every release, and the representative protein may change.
-See also: [How to link to UniProt entries](https://www.uniprot.org/help/linking%5Fto%5Funiprot).
+See also [How to link to UniProt entries](https://www.uniprot.org/help/linking%5Fto%5Funiprot).

 For the RDF/XML format there is an option to include data from referenced data sets directly in the returned data: